mattblackdev/roles-schema-directives/README.md

 # Grapher and GraphQL Schema Directives

-Wouldn't it be sweet if we could setup our collections and links in our GraphQL type definitions?
+Wouldn't it be sweet if we could setup our role-based security in GraphQL type definitions?

 Yes, it would be very sweet.

 ## Install

 ```
-meteor add cultofcoders:grapher-schema-directives
+meteor add mattblackdev:roles-schema-directives
 ```

 ## Sample